PJK/libcbor/doc/source/getting_started.rst

   make install

 is what your're looking for.
-Root permissions are required on most systems.
+Root permissions are required on most systems when using the default installation prefix.

 **Portability**